wikihouseproject/wikihouse.cc/README.md

 ## Deploying

 The github master branch is auto-linked to heroku, so a simple `git push` will put your code on github and heroku at the same time.

+Migrations need to be run manually:

+    $ heroku run rake db:migrate -a wikihousecc

+## Staging

+Push to the `master` branch of the `staging` remote:

+    $ git push staging myfeaturebranch:master

+To run migrations:

+    $ heroku run rake db:migrate -a wikihousecc-staging

+View the app at https://staging.wikihouse.cc

 ## DNS